LNG probe-vaporizer for accurate LNG samples – The Phazer

 Figure 3 On-site photograph of the installed systems used for the test

 The experiment tests the stability of the systems during operation.
 All valves were fixed in position to prevent any interference.
-Unfortunately not all data could be used due to commissioning works.
+Unfortunately, not all data could be used due to commissioning works.
 Four datasets were selected, 2 for each sampler, and combined assuming the sample to be a constant factor.
 The data is plotted for visual inspection, also normality, means, and deviation were calculated.

-The data for the field study of the LNG sample probes was collected during a real LNG ship to ship transfer in the port of Dubai.
+The data for the field study of the LNG sample probes was collected during a real LNG ship-to-ship transfer in the port of Dubai.
 Data was only used on condition no works were being executed, parcel was loading, and cooling down was finished.
 Data for measured components Carbondioxide, iButane, nButane, NeoPentane, iPentane, nPentene, and Hexane were negligible.
 This data was computed but did not render significant results due to the low concentrations and were therefore omitted.
 The GHV was computed by the GC, the influence of these components on the GHV is included in the results.

 Figure 4 to Figure 7 show the plotted results of the stability runs for both systems for methane, ethane, propane and the GHV.
 Optical inspection reveals the signal is more ‘calm’ for the system 1 compared to system 2.
 The greater difference between consecutive measurements can be expressed as the line length.
 In system 2 the signal line length is 4.2, 4.1, 1.6, 0.7, and 3.8 times longer for methane, ethane, propane, nitrogen, and the GHV respectively.
 Another visual indicator is the reported concentration ranges, (highest – lowest) which are greater for system 2.